xSuri/Hack-Docs-etc./Hack/Docs/TryHackMe/Finished/Vulnversiti/eng/vuln.md

 15. The first "flag" for the user was displayed.

 16. Now we are looking for SUID binaries.
-SUID stands for the permissions of a given user to certain files:
+[SUID](https://en.wikipedia.org/wiki/Setuid) stands for the permissions of a given user to certain files:

 ```$ find / -user root -perm -4000 -print 2>/dev/null```

 17. We now see a few files with the SUID flag set.

-18. Now we need to make an attack called "Privilege Escalation" to elevate our system privileges.
+18. Now we need to make an attack called [Privilege Escalation](https://en.wikipedia.org/wiki/Privilege_escalation) to elevate our system privileges.
 By scanning
-the SUID flag we found a file named "systemctl".
+the SUID flag we found a file named [systemctl](https://www.freedesktop.org/software/systemd/man/systemctl.html).

 Systemctl is a binary file that controls user interfaces and is responsible e.g. for services run during boot.
 By default, systemctl will search files in "/ etc / system / systemd" in order to search and service units.

-19. On this machine we cannot create new files in the paths belonging to root, but we can change the variables environment in an already existing one, so we can do PrivEsc.
+19. On this machine we cannot create new files in the paths belonging to root, but we can change the [variables environment](https://en.wikipedia.org/wiki/Environment_variable) in an already existing one, so we can do PrivEsc.

 20. The first thing we do is create an environment variable: